Rigour and nimbleness needed when positioning through a crisis - October 2021

 The appointment of Tito Mboweni as finance minister in 2018, his promises around wage bill freezes and other actions to heal SA’s financial position was perceived very positively by the market and provided support for the longer end of the yield curve.
 Unfortunately, this was all derailed by the Covid-19 pandemic.

 Around the world, the economic lockdown measures that were announced to contain Covid-19 saw many businesses close, unemployment increase, and economic growth come to an immediate halt.
 Governments were forced to step in and support their citizens and economies.
 This was the last thing the ailing SA economy could afford.
 South Africa (SA) lost its last investment-grade rating at the end of March 2020, sending bond markets into free fall and causing the yield curve to steepen viciously.
-South Africa’s cost of funding skyrocketed.
+SA’s cost of funding skyrocketed.
 The South African Reserve Bank stepped in to support the bond market to provide temporary relief.
 However, the probability that SA would enter a debt trap had increased tremendously, and this weighed on bond yields.

 At Coronation, we understand that crises are often fuelled by emotion and irrational behaviour, which means asset prices sometimes move to irrational levels that provide unbelievable opportunities for clients’ portfolios.
 But one first needs to have a deep understanding of the fundamentals and assess whether the price of the asset warrants an investment given the heightened risks and expected returns.